-Similarly, If you want to calculate LCM of some numbers say n1, and n2 in MS Excel, this is also very much easy.
-In the same way, write down the expression “=LCM(n1, n2)” in any cell of the spreadsheet.
+In the same way, If you want to calculate LCM of some numbers say n1, and n2, this is also another frequently used Excel formulas.
+Similar to GCD, write down the expression “=LCM(n1, n2)” in any cell of the spreadsheet.
 Likewise, you’ll see the answer in that cell of the spreadsheet.

-On the other hand, suppose you want to change a number with fraction into round.
-You can make it either complete round or you can keep some decimal places after point.
-Let us say that your desired number has decimal places of 4 after point (5.7683) and you want to change into decimal places of 2 after point.
+On the other hand, suppose you want to change a number with a fraction into the round.
+You can make it either complete round or you can keep some decimal places after the point.
+Let us say that your desired number has decimal places of 4 after point (5.7683) and you want to change into decimal places of 2 after the point.
 Write down this easy formula “=ROUND(5.7683, 2)” in any cell of your spreadsheet.
 Similarly, the spreadsheet will show you the answer (5.77) in the same cell.

 Again, you may need to calculate the sum of different numbers, let us say that n1, n2, n3.
 Put the numbers in different cells, say A1, A2, A3.
 Suppose you want to see the sum in the cell A4.
 Therefore, write the following formula in the cell A4 and press enter.
 However, the formula is very simple “=(A1+A2+A3)”.